cytoscape/cytoscape.js/documentation/md/style.md

 For loops (i.e. same source and target):

-A loop is normally drawn as a pair of bezier curves, one bezier going away from the node and the second bezier going back towards the node.
+A loop is normally drawn as a pair of [quadratic bezier curves](https://en.wikipedia.org/wiki/Bézier_curve#Quadratic_Bézier_curves), one bezier going away from the node and the second bezier going back towards the node.

  * **`loop-direction`** : Determines the angle that loops extend from the node in cases when the source and target node of an edge is the same.
 The angle is specified from the 12 o'clock position and it progresses clockwise for increasing positive values.
 The default is `-45deg` (extending to the upper left).
  * **`loop-sweep`** : Determines the angle between the leaving and returning edges in loops.
 Positive values result in clockwise looping and negative values result in counter-clockwise looping.
 Default is `-90deg`.